-Based on this observation, Airy postulated that 'if the land column above the substratum is larger, its greater part would be submerged in the substratum, and if the land column is lower, its smaller part would be submerged in the substratum'.
+Fig. 4.3 : Isostatic compensation of topography by Airy model the land column is lower, its smaller part would be submerged in the substratum'.
 According to Airy the density of different columns of the land (plains, plateaus, mountains, etc.) remains the same.
 Hence, he proposed the idea of 'uniform density with varying thicknesses'.
 It means that the continents are made of rocks having uniform density, but their thickness or length varies from place to place.
-In order to prove this concept Airy took several pieces of iron of varying lengths and put them into a basin with full of mercury.
+In order to prove this concept, Airy took several pieces of iron of varying lengths and put them into a basin with full of mercury.
 These pieces of iron' sunk up to varying depths depending on their lengths.
-Same things happen if we take some wooden pieces of varying length and put them into a basin with full of water.
+Same things happen if we take some wooden pieces of varying length and put them into a basin, full of water.